workingDog/ClockPicker/README.md

 ## Clock without hands

-**ClockPicker** can also display a clock without hands, more suited to iPad and Mac.
+**ClockTimePicker** can also display a clock without hands, more suited to iPad and Mac.
 To display it set the options as:

     options.withHands = false